-Hannah De Priest is an emerging lyric soprano currently based in Chicago.
-She possesses an “agile, always easy” voice (L’Opera) especially well-suited to early music.
-This past season, she appeared onstage as Ïole, (Hercules), and Oberto, (Alcina), and as an “irresistible ” Belinda in Purcell’s Dido and Aeneas.
-In June she made her Boston debut as a Young Artist in the Boston Early Music Festival’s production of André Campra’s Le Carnaval de Venise, performing as a member of the ensemble cast and covering the lead role of Isabelle.
-Recent and upcoming oratorio engagements include performances of Mozart's Exsultate Jubilate (Chicago Citywide Orchestra), soprano soloist in Handel's Messiah (First United Methodist Festival Orchestra) and Bach's Johannes-Passion (University of Michigan Summer Sings), and concerts of François Couperin's Leçons de ténèbres with L'Acadèmie du Roi Soleil.
+Hannah De Priest is an emerging lyric soprano based in Chicago.
+She possesses an “agile, always easy” voice (L’Opera) especially well-suited to the intimacies of art song and early music.
+Recent operatic roles include Ïole, (Hercules), and Oberto, (Alcina), and as an “irresistible ” Belinda in Purcell’s Dido & Aeneas.
+Last June she made her Boston debut as a Young Artist in the Boston Early Music Festival’s production of André Campra’s Le Carnaval de Venise, performing as a member of the ensemble cast and covering Amanda Forsythe in the lead role of Isabelle.

 Hannah is equally enthusiastic about solo and ensemble work, and has performed with some of the top North American early music choirs, including the esteemed Montréal-based Studio de musique ancienne Montréal, I Musici, Clavecin en Concert, Ensemble Caprice, as well as the Oregon Bach Festival Chorus, and Chicago's Bella Voce.
 She has sung under the direction of Jean-Marie Zeitouni, Hank Knox, Jeffrey Thomas, Steven Plank, Anthony Maglione, and David Skinner, among others.